rschristopher/rschristopher.github.io/src/commerce/index.md

 -->

 Under a Bitcoin Standard,
- commerce is the exchange of Bitcoin for goods and services, from payments over secondary layers (such as the Lightning network), to final international settlement on the base layer.
+ *spending* is the exchange of Bitcoin for goods and services, from payments over secondary layers (such as the Lightning network), to final international settlement on the base layer.
 And like [saving](../saving/)
- in Bitcoin, commerce starts simple and grows more and more powerful.
+ in Bitcoin, *spending* starts simple and grows more and more powerful.

 Not only can one be a sovereign of their